uPortal-Attic/uportal-app-framework/docs/make-a-widget.md

 </portlet-preference>
 ```

+`widgetConfig` for this widget type contains a single key **actionItems** keying
-* **actionItems**: A simple array of items.
-Each item should have values for each of the four attributes.
+to an array of objects.
+Each object in the array should have values for each of
+four keys.

-* **textSingular**: Text to show when there is only 1 item of this type requiring attention.
+* **textSingular**: Label shown when the quantity is 1
-* **textPlural**: Text to show when there are multiple items of this type
+* **textPlural**: Label shown when the quantity is other than 1.
+The widget will
-  requiring attention.
-The widget will also use this label to describe the
-  problem if there's an error getting the quantity, as in
+  also use this label to describe the problem if there's an error getting the
-  "Unable to count {textPlural}."
-This reads better when {textPlural} is a noun
+  quantity, as in "Unable to count {textPlural}."
+This reads better when
-  phrase, as in "approvals awaiting your attention" rather than
+  {textPlural} is a noun phrase, as in "approvals awaiting your attention"
-  "approvals await your attention".
+  rather than "approvals await your attention".
-* **feedUrl**: The URL to fetch the *JSON representation* of the quantity of items needing attention.
+* **feedUrl**: The URL to fetch the *JSON representation* of the quantity of
+  items needing attention.
-* **actionUrl**: The URL where action can be taken for this specific item.
-If no such URL exists, use the same URL as you use for the "See all" launch button.
+* **actionUrl**: The URL where the user can take action for this specific item.
+  If no such URL exists, use the same URL as you use for the "See all" launch
+  button.

 #### Guidance about `action-items`

-If there are multiple action item types to display, the widget will display the first 3 in the list.
-If there are more than 3, it will display a note that says "Showing 3 of \[x]".
+If there are multiple action item types to display, the widget will display the
+first 3 in the list, or the first two if the widget needs to display an error
+message.
+If any of the action item types fail (independently), the widget shows
+an error message telling the user what it couldn't count.

+If there are more action item types configured than the widget has room to
+display, it will acknowledge it is not showing everything with
+"Showing {x} of {y}".

-The endpoint used for **feedUrl** should return a simple JSON object containing a "quantity" key with an integer for a value.
+The **feedUrl** should return a simple JSON object containing a "quantity" key
+with an integer for a value.
 For example:

 ```json
   {